The structural geology experts

 This information can then be used to build and analyse a wide range of scenarios encountered in reservoir and mine planning, CO2 storage, waste disposal and other engineering applications, where it is essential to understand the likely failure envelope of key structural features.

 Evaluate the risk of leakage within reservoir seals, predict mineralisation potential and geotechnical failure.
 Test a series of principal stresses and pressure profiles through depth, taking into consideration hydrostatic, pore and lithostatic pressures.

-Complemented by the new features, Fault Analysis in Move2017 allows rapid temporal evaluation of throw distribution, across-fault juxtaposition and fault sealing capacity.
+Fault History diagrams allow rapid temporal evaluation of throw distribution, across-fault juxtaposition and fault sealing capacity.
 Combined with statistical analysis of fault displacement and scaling relationships, the tool provides robust validation of geological interpretations and insight into the economic significance of faults.

 Fault Response Modelling

 Boundary element modelling to simulate displacement on faults, and geomechanical analysis of surrounding fracture systems.